barbaracassani/mockREST/README.md

 I've used the conventions currently outlined in http://en.wikipedia.org/wiki/Representational_state_transfer

-Current version: 0.1.0
+Current version: 0.1.3 - Added command line parameters

 Usage: put some json file(s) into the data folder.
-Change the port in app.js if needed.
+Start the app adding optionally the port number, path to data folder and the name of the id field.
 That's it - the app file will create a server and respond to restful calls, as long as they follow the object nesting on the json.

 Install
 -------